persteenolsen/angular-jwt-auth-gh-pages-client/README.md

-  - Angular SPA at GitHub Pages works with a secure ASP.NET Core 2.2 Web AP at Azure App Service using JWT Authentication
+  - Angular SPA at GitHub Pages works with a secure ASP.NET Core 2.2 Web AP at Azure App Service using JWT Auth
   - Angular 7
   - TypeScript
   - Manuel configuration of Webpack 4 serving as a module bundler